prudentj/labs-guides/docs/topics/git-workflow-basic.md

 It’s really good practice to take the time to make comments in the code, even if they are positive notes on good work your teammate did.

-## Using your stage before returning to master
+## QA changes on stage before merging to master

-Even though you branched off of master your PR was created using stage as the base.
-If there are no conflicts to be resolved choose “Rebase and merge” from the merge button and lets get our QA started.
+Since you branched off of master your PR should be tested on stage prior to approving and merging.
+If there are no issues found on stage and no conflicts to be resolved in the code choose “Rebase and merge” or "Squash and merge" from the merge button and lets get onto master.

 ![merge into master](../../img/git-workflow-basic/github-merge.png
 "Rebase and merge into master")